elenaspb2019/kubernetes-migration/README.md

 ## Docker basics <a name="docker"></a>

-Docker is a client-server application with the ability to package and run an application in a isolated environment called a container.
+Docker is a client-server application with the ability to package and run an application in an isolated environment called a container.

 **Image**